Duke ITAC - September 10, 2009 Minutes

-Terry Oas opened by asking ITAC members present at the August 27, 2009 meeting if they had comments on the minutes.
-Terry encouraged ITAC members who spoke at previous meetings to review the minutes to ensure there contributions are accurately reflected.
-Noting no objections to the previous minutes, Terry accepted the minutes and stated that they would be posted on the new ITAC web site.
+Terry Oas opened by asking ITAC members present at the September 10, 2009 meeting if they had comments on the minutes.
+Noting no objections, Terry accepted the minutes and stated that they would be posted on the ITAC web site.

 Announcements & Meeting Minutes

 Kevin Davis announced that the traditional ITAC annual photo will be be added to a future agenda where time permits.
 The photo is for all ITAC appointed members.

 Emerging trends in e-textbooks/e-readers (Lynne O'Brien, Amy Campbell, Robert Walker)